cfognom/MMS_data_downloader/README.md

     2. n_concurrentConnections: How many concurrent connections to use.
        More means faster download rate but more CPU and RAM stress.
-       One connection equals about 0.4 Mbps.
+       (For me one connection is about 0.4 Mbps)

     3. Under 'requests' specify your requests using the syntax shown below.
        Information about the request parameters can be found here: https://lasp.colorado.edu/mms/sdc/public/about/how-to/